 Now in the 21st-century there are all sorts of heated jackets, vests, and even hoodies, some of them even compatible with the battery packs of big brands of cordless tools.
 This set up from Milwaukee uses their popular M12 batteries, and will run for 2.5-6 hours on a charge depending on setting.
 A basic heated under vest starts at about $100 from various sellers, and many will plug right into the two prong SAE plug you also use for your Battery Tender.
 Remember, the warmer you get, the more power you will be drawing from your motorcycle. a typical jacket might draw more than the high beam bulb in your headlight, so make sure your battery and alternator can handle it.

 If you are going to go for heated pants on your bike, you might as well get them waterproof as well.
 The coldest I have ever been is on a motorcycle in the rain, and many of you would probably agree.
 If you never ride in the rain, and want to look fashionable on your cruiser, you’ll be happy to know that there are heated leather chaps available, and they can even be powered by a rechargeable battery if you prefer.
 For use on your ATV, snowmobile, or while out working the field, there are base layer pants, with built in battery and control, that will fit under your jeans, work clothes, or snow suit.

 Heated Helmet Liner

-Your mother probably told you you lose 75% of your body heat out of your head, well there is a solution for that: The heated balaclava.
+As your mother probably told you, you lose 75% of your body heat out of your head.
+Well there is a solution for that: The heated balaclava.
 This may not work too well under a tight fitting full face helmet, but could be just the thing if you are riding around in a Polaris RZR through the snow.
 They go for about $100, and the battery is supposed to last 5-12 hours depending on setting.